skinnybeans/aws_exam_notes/content/AWS-architect-associate.md

 - Security groups are stateful
 - NACLs are stateless

+- 5 IP addresses for every VPC are reserved

+### Creating a new VPC

+- Comes with
+  - Route table
+  - NACL
+  - Security group
+- Does not come with
+  - Subnets
+  - Internet gateway

 ### NAT instances/gateways

 - Used for providing internet access to private subnets